thu-ml/tianshou/docs/tutorials/tictactoe.rst

 - ``legal_actions``: the legal actions in the current timestep.
 In board games or card games, legal actions vary with time.
 The legal_actions is a set of action indices.
 For Tic-Tac-Toe, index ``i`` means the place of ``i/N`` th row and ``i%N`` th column is empty and the player can place an ``x`` or ``o`` at that position.
 Now the board is empty, so the legal_actions contains all the positions on the board.

+.. _note:

+    There is no special formulation of ``legal_actions`` either in discrete action space or in continuous action space.
+We suggest to use some action space like ``gym.spaces.Discrete`` or ``gym.spaces.Box`` to represent the action space.
+It is a need for the random agent.

 Let's play two steps to have an intuitive understanding of the environment.

 ::